A great restaurant employee handbook is the secret to a successful onboarding process.

 All of these benefits can ultimately help to combat churn.
 As you probably know, the restaurant industry has a notoriously high turnover rate and, as 7Shifts found out through its Study on Restaurant Happiness, employees are more likely to stick around when a restaurant promotes better communication and training.
 And with the industry facing a massive labor shortage, retention is more important than ever.

 Just like restaurants, each employee handbook is unique.
-Though most handbooks follow the same general structure, the information included in each category will depend on factors such as your restaurant size, location, or company culture, to name a few.
+Though most restaurant handbooks follow the same general structure, the information included in each category will depend on factors such as your restaurant size, location, or company culture, to name a few.
 For instance, a fine dining establishment may have an entire paragraph dedicated to table settings, while a pizza place may have a section on telephone etiquette for delivery orders.

 To help you write an employee handbook that fits your restaurant, we’ve broken down eight essential categories to include.
 Keep in mind that important sections such as employee compensation and anti-harassment policies will need to be reviewed by an attorney to make sure your restaurant is in compliance.